yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/intro.md

 * **Immediate Learning**: Users can start learning from their data immediately.
 * **Widget Creation**: Analysts can generate reports and create visually appealing widgets, such as Line charts, Pie charts, and Bar Graphs, without any coding.
-* **Standard Datasets**: The tool provides a standard set of Datasets (tables) that can be utilized to construct Widgets.
+* **Standard tables**: The tool provides a standard set of tables that can be utilized to construct Widgets.
-* **Custom Datasets**: Analysts have the ability to create custom datasets by utilizing the tables that have been developed by bot builders.
+* **Custom tables**: Analysts have the ability to create custom tables by utilizing the tables that have been developed by bot builders.
 * **Druid Datastore**: Data Explorer currently uses the Druid Datastore and the bot database to conduct its analytics.
-* **Dashboard**: Users can visualise the Datasets and reports generated using Data Explorer through the use of [Dashboards](https://docs.yellow.ai/docs/platform_concepts/growth/dashboards).
+* **Dashboard**: Users can visualise the tables and reports generated using Data Explorer through the use of [Dashboards](https://docs.yellow.ai/docs/platform_concepts/growth/dashboards).
 Multiple dashboards can be created to group widgets based on different use cases.

 ---